Fantom-foundation/go-opera/docs/fastsync.rst

 FastSync
 ========

-FastSync is an element of the Babble protocol which enables nodes to catch up with other nodes without downloading and processing the entire history of gossip (Hashgraph + Blockchain).
+FastSync is an element of the Lachesis protocol which enables nodes to catch up with other nodes without downloading and processing the entire history of gossip (Poset + Blockchain).
 It is important in the context of mobile ad hoc networks where users dynamically create or join groups, and where limited computing resources call for periodic pruning of the underlying data store.
-The solution relies on linking snapshots of the application state to independent and self-contained sections of the Hashgraph, called Frames.
-A node that fell back too far may fast-forward straight to the latest snapshot, initialize a new Hashgraph from the corresponding Frame, and get up to speed with the other nodes without downloading and processing all the transactions it missed.
-Of course, the protocol maintains the BFT properties of the base algorithm by packaging relevant data in signed blocks; here again we see the benefits of using a blockchain mapping on top of Hashgraph.
+The solution relies on linking snapshots of the application state to independent and self-contained sections of the Poset, called Frames.
+A node that fell back too far may fast-forward straight to the latest snapshot, initialize a new Poset from the corresponding Frame, and get up to speed with the other nodes without downloading and processing all the transactions it missed.
+Of course, the protocol maintains the BFT properties of the base algorithm by packaging relevant data in signed blocks; here again we see the benefits of using a blockchain mapping on top of Poset.
 Although implementing the Snapshot/Restore functionality puts extra strain on the application developer, it remains entirely optional; FastSync can be activated or deactivated via configuration.